Security-Onion-Solutions/securityonion-soc/README.md

 ## Reverse Proxy

-Since Sensoroni does not provide a user management system it is recommended that all deployments place the server behind a reverse proxy, such as [NGINX](https://www.nginx.com/), where the users have already been authenticated via an alternate authorization system.
+While the integration to an identity server is in progress, the current state of Sensoroni continues to require a reverse proxy, such as [NGINX](https://www.nginx.com/), be deployed in front of the Sensoroni server.

 ## Configuration